clairey-zx81/json-model/TUTO.md

 The validation rejects the property at path `.friend` because it is not allowed by the model, which yields to the conclusion that the object at the root `.` is unexpected.
-The JSON path in square brackets `[.]` indicates where in the _model_ the ruled was found whereas the path before the `:` indicates where in the _value_ it failed.
+The JSON path in square brackets `[.]` indicates where in the _model_ the rule was found whereas the path before the `:` indicates where in the _value_ it failed.

 :+1: For efficiency, the validation stops at the first encountered error which invalidates the
 value: if a value includes several errors, only one is reported, plus cumulative failures along